 Calculation of the Value of Resource Savings

 The calculation of the value of the resources saved is not part of the TRM.
-The TRM is limited to the determination of the per unit resource savings in physical terms.
+The TRM is limited to the determination of the per unit resource savings in physical terms at the customer meter.

-In order to calculate the value of the energy savings for reporting and other purposes, the energy savings are determined at the customer level and then increased by the amount of the transmission and distribution losses to reflect the energy savings at the system level.
+In order to calculate the value of the energy savings for reporting cost-benefit analyses and other purposes, the energy savings are determined at the customer level and then increased by the amount of the transmission and distribution losses to reflect the energy savings at the system level.
 The energy savings at the system level are then multiplied by the appropriate avoided costs to calculate the value of the benefits.

 System Savings = (Savings at Customer) X (T&D Loss Factor)